 sea/see/saw, Caitlind r.c.
 Brown & Wayne Garrett, 2015, steel, cable, 14,000 used eyeglass lenses.
 30’ diameter.
 Commissioned by Pera Museum (Istanbul, Turkey)

-Currently installed on the historic façade of Pera Museum in Istanbul (until January 2016), sea/see/saw was designed to mirror the dynamic and shimmering surface of the Golden Horn (Bosphorus) below.
+Designed for the historic façade of Pera Museum in Istanbul, sea/see/saw mirrors the dynamic and shimmering surface of the Golden Horn (Bosphorus) below.
 Introducing chaotic movement to the otherwise static structure, sea/see/saw creates pixilated ripples across the face of the building, as drawn by the wind.
 Built from incremental, readily available elements (glasses) that merge to create a simple, geometric form (a circle), the sculpture invites the viewer to engage in a momentary shift of perspective.
 If eyes are “windows to the soul,” how do lenses revise our vision of the world around us?
 What presences are evoked by thousands of human objects, especially materials so tied to essential mechanisms of sight?
 Do our former accessories carry faint ghosts of those who used them?
 As the materiality of the installation becomes apparent, the watchers become the watched, and this spectacle of spectacles takes on another subtext – as an icon for collective vision, compound perspectives, and the power of collaborative sight.

 SOLAR FLARE, Caitlind r.c.
 Brown & Wayne Garrett, 2013-14, aluminum, electronics, motion sensors, acrylic, metal halide light bulb.
 12‘ diameter.
 Commissioned by Downtown Calgary.